kognifai/Galore/SDK-documentation/casestudy.md

     protected so that only certain users can read or modify them.

--   Attributes can also be used to mark nodes so that they can be selected by an node selector with attribute matching \<ref to TQL doc\>
+-   Attributes can also be used to mark nodes so that they can be selected by a node selector with attribute matching \<ref to TQL doc\>

-Other attributes are defined by the application and Galore itself does not care about their content.
+Other attributes are defined by the application and Galore themselves do not care about their content.

 Streams